-- Put the fuel petcock in the RUN position. - In cold weather, close the choke. - Insert the ignition key and turn it to the ON position.
+- Put the fuel petcock in the RUN position. - In cool weather, close the choke.
+This is accomplished by pushing the choke lever (mounted on the carburetor all the way up. - Insert the ignition key and turn it to the ON position.
 Make sure the transmission is in the neutral position.
 Make sure the engine kill switch is in the RUN position. - If using the kick starter, vigorously kick the engine through a compression cycle, while opening the throttle slightly. - If using the electric starter, depress the start button while opening the throttle slightly.
-Do not crank the engine with the electric starter for more than a few seconds.

-After the engine starts, allow it to warm for at least one minute.
-As the engine warms, open the choke an intermediate position and then after the engine has warmed to the fully open position (the choke lever should be all the way forward).
+Do not crank the engine with the electric starter for more than a few seconds. - After the engine starts, allow it to warm for at least one minute.
+As the engine warms, open the choke to the intermediate position (partially down) and then (after the engine has warmed) to the fully open position (the choke lever should be all the way down).
+Warning!
+Do not attempt to actuate the choke lever while riding the motorcycle.